Ireland's Kearney, Earls ruled out of Scotland opener

 With 170 caps between the two injured men and influential centre Robbie Henshaw already ruled out, the Johnny Sexton-marshalled Irish backline will feature five World Cup debutants in Sunday's Pool A clash.

+"Keith Earls was the sharpest player in training on Wednesday so he's good and Rob Kearney trained well too so it was really just that we were getting very tight for time and the best continuity we had was to have the guys who trained through the time that we've been here," Schmidt told a news conference.

+"It's exciting to have the back three that we've got as well, it's a great opportunity and a fantastic challenge for them.
+Their enthusiasm is something that's contagious, their ability to get themselves into the game."

-In the pack, coach Joe Schmidt opted for a back row of Peter O'Mahony, CJ Stander and Josh van der Flier while Iain Henderson partners James Ryan at lock.
+In the pack, Schmidt opted for a backrow of Peter O'Mahony, CJ Stander and Josh van der Flier while Iain Henderson won what Schmidt described as a long selection discussion to partner James Ryan at lock.

+While still relatively young at 27, the 48 caps the Ulsterman has already racked up, together with his experience in big games at the last World Cup, gave him the edge over new boy Jean Kleyn.
+Schmidt said Kleyn would be allowed find his way into the tournament and feature later in some important ways.

+With the potential for Friday's sunshine in Yokohama to turn showery by Sunday and spoil Scotland's fondness for throwing the ball around, Schmidt insisted that Ireland had as much to fear from the Scots kicking game if things get slippery.

 Ireland: 15-Jordan Larmour, 14-Andrew Conway, 13-Garry Ringrose, 12-Bundee Aki, 11-Jacob Stockdale, 10-Johnny Sexton, 9-Conor Murray, 8-CJ Stander, 7-Josh van der Flier, 6-Peter O'Mahony, 5-James Ryan, 4-Iain Henderson, 3-Tadhg Furlong, 2-Rory Best (captain), 1-Cian Healy